 This article was posted on Tuesday, January 19th, 2010 at 9:58 pm and is filed under Countries & Cultures, English, Languages, Mama Lisa, Questions, Slovak, Slovak Nursery Rhymes, Slovakia, Slovakian Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply